-Reichman Raphael Recanati iversity International School

 CONTENTS

-WELCOME FROM THE HEAD OF THE PROGRAM 4
+WELCOME FROM THE HEAD OF PROGRAM 4

 PROGRAM HIGHLIGHTS 5

 REICHMAN UNIVERSITY FACTS 6

 CURRICULUM 8

+ALUMNI 11

 FACULTY 12

 APPLICATION, ADMISSION, TUITION 14

 FINANCIAL AID 15

 WHY REICHMAN UNIVERSITY?
 16

 HEALTH INSURANCE, VISA STATUS, CAREER CENTER 17

 RRIS GLOBAL VILLAGE 18

 ACADEMIC CALENDAR 19

-Reichman University was founded with the aim of nurturing future leaders.
-In just twenty-seven years, we have created a pioneering and innovative academic center.
-Our students are imbued with a commitment to excellence and original thinking.
-'The university of the future,' as we see it, has to prepare its students for a constantly changing world by being able to innovate skillfully, to dare, and to initiate.
-We believe that the knowledge and tools acquired at Reichman University support personal and professional goal fulfillment and enable our graduates to tackle the challenges of our global reality."

-Ciel Rich

-Prof. Uriel Reichman Founding President and Chairman of the Academic Board, Reichman University

-WELCOME FROM THE HEAD OF THE PROGRAM

-Behavioral economics is an emerging field of research in economics and psychology, with important real-life and policy implications.
-Behavioral economics deals with the impact of psychological factors on economic decisionmaking.
-Whereas standard economics portrays individuals as rational agents who are self-interested and seek to maximize their personal utility, behavioral economics recognizes that people do not always make rational decisions; it thus aims to experimentally examine and characterize forms of reallife economic decision-making that might deviate from the standard, rational choice.
-By examining the cognitive, emotional, and social aspects of the decision process, behavioral economics tries to predict actual behavior, and to provide important insights about the forces that shape individuals' and societies' economic decisions.

-To date, there are over 200 functioning behavioral units across the globe that implement behavioral economics insights in public policy.
-In a like manner, organizations around the world are starting to hire behavioral science teams and chief behavioral officers to enhance the decisionmaking of their clients, employees, and society at large.
-The rapid growth of this field has encouraged us to establish this unique program, which combines theoretical studies in economics and psychology, high level academic research, and substantial social and organizational applications.
+WELCOME FROM THE HEAD OF PROGRAM Behavioral economics is an emerging field that combines economics and psychology to create important real-life implications.
+Behavioral economics deals with how different psychological and situational factors impact economic decision-making.
+Whereas standard economics portrays individuals as rational self-interested agents who seek to maximize their personal utility, behavioral economics recognizes that people do not always make rational decisions, and experimentally examines and characterizes the forces that shape human behavior.
+By examining the cognitive, emotional, and social aspects of the decision process, behavioral economics predicts actual behavior, provides important insights to societies and organizations, and enables behavioral change.
+The MA program in Behavioral Economics provides tools for improving decision-making processes and deals with issues relating to consumers, organizations, governments, and countries.
+To date, there are over 300 functioning behavioral units across the globe that implement behavioral economics insights in public policy.
+In a like manner, organizations around the world are starting to hire behavioral science teams and chief behavioral officers to enhance the decision-making of their clients, employees, and society at large.
+The rapid growth of this field has encouraged us to establish this unique program, which combines theoretical studies in economics and psychology, high-level academic research, and substantial social and organizational applications.
+The MA program in Behavioral Economics is a joint program of the Tiomkin School of Economics and Baruch Ivcher School of Psychology.

-$\mathbf{\zeta}$

-THE GOAL IS TO TRAIN BEHAVIORAL ECONOMISTS AND GIVE THEM PRACTICAL TOOLS AND HANDS-ON EXPERIENCE WITH STATE-OF-THE-ART POLICIES AND INTERVENTIONS AIMED AT IMPROVING DECISION-MAKING PROCESSES"

-DR. GUY HOCHMAN HEAD, MA PROGRAM IN BEHAVIORAL ECONOMICS The MA program in Behavioral Economics is a joint program of the Tiomkin School of Economics and Baruch lvcher School of Psychology.
 The aim of the program is to provide students with theoretical and applied knowledge in psychology, economics, and public policy.
 The program relies on the strong historical link between these three disciplines; the goal is to train behavioral economists and give them practical tools and hands-on experience with state-of-the-art policies and interventions aimed at improving decision-making processes.
 The program is taught in English, by leading classical and behavioral economists.
-Our faculty members are doing cuttingedge and innovative research in behavioral economics, alongside their work in the field.
+Our faculty members are doing cutting-edge and innovative research in behavioral economics, alongside their work in the field.
 The cooperation between the School of Economics and the School of Psychology creates a unique interdisciplinary program.
 We invite you to join us on a fascinating and enriching experience.

+PROF. GUY HOCHMAN

+HEAD,

+MA PROGRAM IN

+BEHAVIORAL ECONOMICS

 PROGRAM HIGHLIGHTS - The program is designed for students from Israel and abroad who are passionate about human behavior, and motivated to lead social changes and to help individuals and organizations better manage their lives.
-Suitable candidates may come from a range of academic backgrounds, including psychology, economics, sociology, law, computers, and more. - 9 mini semesters (6 weeks each) over the course of two academic years. - The program offers behavioral economics internships for top students. - The program includes a research track (thesis) and nonthesis track (final project).
-Students must select their preferred track by the end of the 4th mini semester. - Applicants can have a bachelor's degree in any field, and must have a grade point average of at least 80. - Courses will be given 2 days a week: Sundays (16:00-21:50) and Fridays. - In mini semester 1 only, the school day will start at 13:00 on Sundays.
+Suitable candidates may come from a range of academic backgrounds, including psychology, economics, sociology, law, computers, and more. - Eight mini semesters (six weeks each) over the course of two academic years. - The program offers behavioral economics internships for top students. - The program includes a research track (thesis) and nonthesis track (final project).
+Students must select their preferred track by the end of the fourth mini semester. - Applicants can have a bachelor's degree in any field, and must have a grade point average of at least 80. - Courses will be given two days a week: Sundays (16:00-21:50) and Fridays (8:00-12:00).
+REICHMAN UNIVERSITY FAST FACTS

-REICHMAN UNIVERSITY

-FAST FACTS

-Israel's first and only private university

-Over OU research institutes at Reichman University
+Over 38 research institutes at Reichman University www.runi.ac.il/research-institutes

-www.runi.ac.il/research-institutes

-Over 30,00 graduates worldwide

-The Career Center

-aims to assist alumni in integrating into the professional

-market, as well as to assist employers who are seeking to recruit suitable candidates
+The Career Center aims to assist alumni in integrating into the professional market, as employers seeking to recruit suitable candidates